 These two separate non-profit organizations, the Helping Hand Institute and Goodwill Industries of Greater Kansas City, merged in 1978 to form the Helping Hand of Goodwill Industries.
 As the agencies evolved into one entity, it became apparent that a name better reflecting the geographical scope of its programs and services was needed.
 In 2010, the organization changed to its present name, Goodwill of Western Missouri and Eastern Kansas.

-Today, Goodwill continues to be a non-profit leader in the Kansas City region providing resources and services to individuals who have barriers to obtaining employment.
+Today, Goodwill continues to be a non-profit leader in the Kansas City region providing resources and services to individuals who face barriers to obtaining employment.
 We believe every person deserves the opportunity to work.
-“Barriers to employment” is widely defined; it may be a disability or a criminal record.
-Individuals with barriers may be homeless, in a treatment program, diagnosed with a mental illness, or overcoming health issues.
-No matter the barrier, Goodwill helps break it down and provides people the opportunity to become self-sufficient.
-In fact, 90¢ of every dollar spent empowers people with disadvantages and disabilities to earn and keep employment through local individualized programs and services.
+“Barriers to employment” is widely defined; it may be a disability or a criminal record, individuals who are in a treatment program, diagnosed with a mental illness, or overcoming health issues.
+No matter the barrier, Goodwill helps break those barriers and provides people the opportunity to become self-sufficient.
+In fact, 88¢ of every dollar spent empowers people with disadvantages and disabilities to earn and keep employment through local individualized programs and services.